 By July that year, the National School Board revised their decision, granting aid to the school and appointing a teacher.

 The school was operating in a rented brick building with three rooms - one of which was allocated to living quarters for the teacher's family, a second which became the classroom, and a third which could double as both.
 With 57 children in attendance, the school was overcrowded and it was evident that a larger school was now a definite requirement for the area.

-By 1946 the school community started looking for a new location to house the growing student base and on Saturday the 26th of September 1964, the new Winters Flat Primary School was opened in its current Roberts Street location.
+By 1964, the school community started looking for a new location to house the growing student base, and on Saturday the 26th of September 1964, the new Winters Flat Primary School was opened on its current Roberts Avenue site.

 In 2010 - on the school's 150th anniversary - a new learning space complex was opened.
 Many past students returned for the event and the crowd was welcomed by representatives of the Jaara people.

 In 2018, the school again underwent a structural change to continue to meet the demands of a growing and evolving community environment.
-With a whole new building constructed, Winters Flat Primary School will continue to be an innovator in providing education for children of our community.
+With a newly refurbished building, Winters Flat Primary School will continue to be an innovator in providing education for children of our community.

 - Source Winters Flat Primary School 150th Anniversary – written and compiled by Lil Balmer

 *Copies are avilable from the school at a cost of $28.00.